How to Build a Strong Support Network During Protracted Benzodiazepine Withdrawal

 Acute benzodiazepine withdrawal symptoms tend to surge up and down in waves, with small windows of peace where you might start to think that it’s all over… only to be swept right back into the storm.
 But to make it through these hardships, only to find out that you might have to deal with months, even years, of anxiety, depression, and strange sensory symptoms is a devastating feeling that only those who have experienced protracted benzodiazepine withdrawal will understand.

 Finding the right treatment program to get you started is vital, but another thing that will help you immeasurably through this frightening time is a strong support network—your family, loved ones, therapists, peers.
-Support networks, in whatever form they take, can make you feel understood, can quell your fears and reduce the stigma that you feel about your addiction by giving you an outlet to talk about how you’re feeling—without judgment.
-They give you a constant connection to people who understand what you’re going through, respect you, and can be there when you need them to remind you that you are healing, no matter how broken you might feel in your lowest moments.
+Benzodiazepine support groups in particular can make you feel understood, reduce stigma, and give you an outlet to talk openly about your recovery without judgment.

 Start by Reaching Out to Close Friends and Family